standage/standage.github.io/content/2015-12-15-shell2python.md

 ## Simplest case

 You don't typically get much bioinformatics work done with a single command without arguments.
-Anything substantial will involve data files, parameters, and so on, that are typically specified using arguments on the command line (you haven't hard coded these in your script, have you?!?!).
+Anything substantial will involve data files, parameters, and so on, that are typically specified using arguments on the command line (you don't have these hard coded in a script, do you?!?!).
 But just for sake of completeness, it's very straightforward to execute shell commands this way in Python.

 ```bash